Summary of All DBMS_METADATA Subprograms

 -

-or invalid value was supplied for an input parameter.
+INVALID_ARGVAL.
+A NULL or invalid value was supplied for an input parameter.
 The error message text identifies the parameter.

 -

-was called when the DDL transform had been specified, or FETCH_DD
+INCONSISTENT_OPERATION.
+Either FETCH_XML was called when the DDL transform had been specified, or FETCH_DDL was called when the DDL transform had not been specified.

 GET_xxx Functions

-functions let you fetch metadata for objects with a single call:
+The following GET_xxx functions let you fetch metadata for objects with a single call:

 -